Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Related Work

-\paragraph{Machine Learning for Optimization.} In recent years, there has been a notable surge of interest among researchers in the development of ML surrogates for solving MIPs.
+From a methodological perspective, we propose an optimization-based learning framework that can generate near-optimal and implementable solutions even for the largest terminal in a few seconds.
+In recent years, there has been a notable surge of interest among researchers in the development of machine learning (ML) surrogates for solving MIP models.
 This emerging field has attracted attention due to the potential of ML techniques to provide efficient approximations for computationally intensive calculations involved in solving MIPs.
-We refer the reader to (\cite{bengio2021machine},\cite{kotary2021end}) for a comprehensive overview on the topic.
+We refer the reader to (\cite{bengio2021machine, kotary2021end}) for a comprehensive overview on the topic.
 The techniques can fall into one of the two categories.
 The first category includes methods based on reinforcement learning (\cite{khalil2017learning,kool2018attention,fu2021generalize,yuan2022reinforcement,song2022flexible}), where the ML model is trained by interacting with simulation environments.
 The second category comprises supervised learning (\cite{AAAI2020,kotary2021learning,kotary2022fast,park2022confidence,chen2023two}), where the ML model imitates the optimization model and replaces expensive calculations with a quick approximation.
-This research focuses on the latter category since the proposed optimization model could be used as the expert for supervised learning.
-Optimization proxies, which combine learning with feasibility restoration, has emerged from supervised learning.
-Recent work in this area includes (\cite{park2022confidence,kotary2022fast,chen2023two,E2ELR}).
+This research focuses on the latter category since the proposed optimization model could be used as the expert for supervised learning; we refer to this optimization-based learning methodology as the optimization proxies.
+Optimization proxies, which combine learning with feasibility restoration, have emerged from supervised learning and have been used in various application areas including energy systems and scheduling operations (\cite{park2022confidence,kotary2022fast,chen2023two,E2ELR}).
+This paper adds to this stream of research and shows the potential of optimization proxies in solving logistics and transportation problems.